itsbrunodev/party-game-sentences/README.md

 ## party-game-sentences

-Generate random party game sentences like "trivia", "would you rather, "never have I ever" and "truth or dare".
+Generate random party game sentences like trivia, would you rather, never have I ever and truth or dare.
+Every trivia question can be found at [uberspot/OpenTriviaQA](https://github.com/uberspot/OpenTriviaQA).

 ### Installation